alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/_posts/2020-09-15-dealing-with-sufism.md

 Question:

 As a pioneer of the Salafiyyah Call (Da'wah) and the current Islamic awakening, what do you advise us concerning dealing with Sufi shaykhs and their followers?
 I appreciate your guidance.
-May Allah guide you
+May Allah reward you

 Answer: